top of page

 onion

-Our farming education and career apprenticeship programs serve are more than 75% BIPOC and residents experiencing economic fragility, low educational attainment, low access to healthcare, inadequate housing, and food insecurity.
-Our programs help to change these circumstances for these communities by providing access to healthy, careers in the horticulture industry and training for community members through workshops.
+Our farming education and career apprenticeship programs primarily serve marginalized communities, opportunity youth, formerly incarcerated, and justice-impacted individuals.
+Participants often face challenges such as economic hardship, limited educational opportunities, restricted access to healthcare, inadequate housing, and food insecurity.
+Our programs aim to transform these circumstances by providing access to healthy food, career opportunities in the agriculture industry, and community training through workshops and mentorship.

 • Community Garden Creation